PeterNaydenov/grunt-ugly-folders/README.md

 ### Import files
 > Use this option with caution!
 The attribute not follow general usability rules applied to this plugin.

-I'm using it only when I have to add a 'system script' to defined in development folder source item.
+I'm using it only when I have to add a 'system script' to already defined source item in development folder.

 ```js
 uglyfolders : {